 - A minimum of four semesters of building technology courses equivalent to the following School of Architecture courses (ARCH 5301: Material and Assembly Principles, ARCH 5302: Environmental Systems Principles, ARCH 5303: Structural Principles, and ARCH 5304: Structural Systems).
 Overviews of these courses can be found on the SoA Graduate Courses web page.

 If applicants accepted to the MArch II program are found deficient in entry-level competencies, they will be required to enroll in additional course work beyond the required 60 credit hours to complete their degree.
-To ensure that incoming students are evaluated appropriately, the School of Architecture may request from applicants to the MArch II program the submission of course descriptions and syllabi of architecture courses passed and completed that satisfy the entry-level competencies.
+To ensure that incoming students are evaluated appropriately, the School of Architecture requires that applicants to the MArch II program provide course descriptions and syllabi of architecture courses passed and completed that satisfy the entry-level competencies.